Sons of the Serpent: Seventh group

+Eighth group

+The eight incarnation of the Sons of the Serpent work for Donald Blake, who they refer to as their father.
+They attack Sigurd Jarlson at the construction site that he is working at until the police arrive.
+As Jarlson is being interrogated about a construction accident that led to the death of several members of the Sons of the Serpent, Blake sends lawyer Kenneth Krask to bail him out.
+When Jarlson is brought into a limousine, Blake states that he sent the Sons of the Serpent to test him.

 Reception

 Analysis

 Marvel Comics writer Javier Rodríguez referred to the Sons of the Serpent as a "white supremacist group" spreading hate speech.
 George Marston of Newsarama described the Sons of the Serpents as a "white supremacist militia" team.
 Samuel Robert of TechRadar called the Sons of the Serpent a "hate-mongering" and "anti-American" group.
 Dan Gagnon of GoCollect argued the Sons of the Serpent mirrors the civil rights issues the United States faced at the time back when the organization was introduced.
 Drew Kopp of Comic Book Resources depicted the Sons of the Serpent as a "right-wing anti-immigrant militia."
 Marc Buxton of Den of Geek stated, "When the Sons were introduced back in 1966, it was a subversive, underground hate organization dedicated to eradicating all non-white races.
 Sadly, in 2018, what was once underground is now mainstream."
 Richard Newby of Inverse compared the Sons of the Serpent to the far-right organization Proud Boys.